david-martin/PSNjs/README.md

 ## Installing from Git

-CLone the repo. cd into the directory and link to gain access to PSNjs on your system.
+Clone the repo. cd into the directory and link to gain access to PSNjs on your system.

     git clone https://github.com/cubehouse/PSNjs.git
     cd PSNjs